 Spain offers so much to so many people.
-It’s no surprise that surveys rank Spain with the best Expat countries in the world.
+It’s no surprise that surveys rank Spain among the best Expat countries in the world.
 We agree – we’ve lived here for the last five years!
 And, if you’re coming to join us, here’s our guide to the best place to live in Spain.

 Best Place to Live in Spain